 The Group classifies certain investments in debt and equity securities as "held-to-maturity," "trading" or "available-for-sale" securities.
 The classification determines the respective accounting method to be applied under the accounting standard for financial instruments.
+Held-to-maturity receivables are carried at cost.
 Investments in securities other than equity securities without market prices are stated at fair value, and net unrealized gains and losses on such securities, net of applicable income taxes, are reported as accumulated other comprehensive income.
 Gains and losses on the disposition of investment securities are computed using the moving average method.
 Investments in securities without market prices are carried at cost, determined using the moving average method.
-Adjustments made to the carrying values of individual investment securities are charged to income through write-downs when a decline in value is deemed to be other than temporary.